-POP Sim The Trail Ends
+Simulate The Trail Ends as Particles

 The Trail points were Split based on an animated value of the polyline UV attribute.
 Those points on the end of the trail will be used as a source for a Particle sim to sell that the sand trails are actually somewhat influenced by gravity.

 All these points are then turned into volumes using the Volume Rasterize Attributes SOP with a very small voxel size and pscale.
 Adding noise to the point position before this step and also using the Velocity Blur feature of the Vol Rasterize Attrib SOP really help sell the look!